Tag Archives: Psychotechnology

 Here are some helpful observational lenses lifted from my book Mind Magic which may facilitate learning during the reconnaissance.

-• If I look at this this situation as a child might, what do I see?
+• If I look at this situation as a child might, what do I see?

 • Be aware of the emotions radiated by each entity including yourself.